Dev-Sites/pixijs/v5-Migration-Guide.md

 glTex.enableLinearScaling(); // this is what tells WebGL to USE those mipmaps
 ```

-In v5, this code is no longer be needed.
+In v5, this code is no longer needed.

 ## Publishing Changes